gagechil04/Splunk_Universal_Forwarder_Upgrade_Script_Linux/README.md

 # Splunk-Universal-Forwarder-Upgrade-Script-Linux

 ## Overview
-<br>Run as root, the script will assign appropriate permissions.
+<br>Run as root, the script will assign assign the "Splunk" user/group the necessary permissions.
+If you are running your universal forwarder as a different user, please modify the script to reflect so.

 <br />Note the lines below regarding the deployment server configuration, this can be removed/commented out if not applicable.
 The reason for using echo commands was due to issues with Splunk asking for the password after running "splunk set deploy-poll <IP_address/hostname>:<management_port>".